Ilya Firsov – Sobaka Studio Kiborg Game Designer Portfolio

 Engine: UE5

-• Contributed to post-release patches
+• Contributed to post-release patches with content updates, balance changes, and a new game mode.

 Procedural Generation Systems